The rating system

 Priority one on the music front has therefore been to try and get an updated status on things I'm waiting for.
 As all of these are coming from abroad, I obviously need to be keeping a close eye on dates etc. in order to coordinate with an address change.
 This type of mail can't always be redirected to a new address (depending on a number of things) and could land up getting returned to sender a month or two later as a result.

 And I've already got my next album purchase planned.
 Even if anything comes out beforehand that I'm interested in, it's likely it will get left until after the move and most likely behind this one in the queue if I'm short of cash, given how much I like this particular artist.
-Elton John's new album "The Diving Board" is the album in question, due for release in September and you can already view a lyric video of one of the tracks from this album on his official website.

 The sites I've been looking at